NarjesBessghaier/NarjesBessghaier.github.io/_publications/ChatGPT.md

 ---
-title: "How Do So ware Developers Use ChatGPT?
+title: "How Do Software Developers Use ChatGPT?
 An Exploratory Study on GitHub Pull Requests"
 collection: publications
 date: 2024/4/15
 venue: '2024 IEEE/ACM 21st International Conference on Mining Software Repositories (MSR)'